darkrazor99/simpleLoginSystem/readme.md

 phoneNumber int(15) not null
 address varchar(300) not null
 ```
-Make sure the table's name is users or you are going to have to head to classes/users.class.php and edit the MySQL queries.
+Make sure the table's name is users and the field names are the same as mentioned above or you are going to have to head to classes/users.class.php and edit the MySQL queries.

 don't know MySQL?
 don't worry you can use the following MySQL code to create a table with the structure mentioned above.